Contents toc¶

 Run the

-pattern for your folders and files.
-For example, below we want to look at all folders whose names end asPos0
+ImageJpythonscript making sure to pick the rightregexpattern for your folders and files.
+For example, below we want to look at all folders whose names end asPos0,Pos1, …Pos9, and look at only the files inside them that containTxRin their name:

 Results¶